gnss-ro/aws-opendata/awsgnssroutils/README.md

 This package &mdash; **awsgnssroutils** &mdash; contains two utilities intended to serve and take advantage of the GNSS radio occultation (RO) data in the AWS Registry of Open Data.
-The first utility is a database utility, which queries the RO database for occultations that satisfy a variety of search criteria.
-The second utility is a highly efficient collocation finder, which finds nadir-scanning radiance sounder data that is coincident with GNSS RO data.
+The first is a database utility, which queries the RO database for occultations that satisfy a variety of search criteria.
+The second is a highly efficient collocation-finding utility, which finds nadir-scanning radiance sounder data that is coincident with GNSS RO data.

 This package can be installed from PyPI